holographicSol/communicator/README.md

 Communicator - Written by Benjamin Jack Cullen

-A Very Powerful Communications Tool - Project in early development.
+A Very Powerful Universal Communications Tool - Project in early development.

 Communicator is capable of communicating with any IPv4 Address running and or not running a Communicator, this makes the Communicator very powerful.
 Use wisely.